SarasotaBay.png

 nursing home

-Nursing home residents will also receive medication management, and physical assistance with activities such as getting in and out of bed, bathing, eating, getting dressed, and toileting.
+Nursing home residents will also receive medication management and physical assistance with activities such as getting in and out of bed, bathing, eating, getting dressed, and toileting.
+It is also worth noting that nursing home stays are not always permanent.
+Many residents stay temporarily to recover from surgery, illness, or injury before returning home or transitioning to assisted living.

 What’s the Difference Between a Nursing Home and Assisted Living?